mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Rescue-RX<br>
 text:     **Build** (2)<br>
           When this minion is built, restore 5❤️ to your General.

-name:     Riddle<br>
-text:     While you have the Riddle, you cannot replace.
-Cast to give your opponent a Riddle.

 name:     Rift Beast<br>
 text:     **Ability** 1: Draw a card.